 What are the symptoms?

-The principle complaint is pain on the inside edge of the heel.
+The most common complaint is pain on the inside edge of the heel.
 It is usually at its worst after prolonged periods of inactivity such as first thing in the morning.
+(We highly recommend you get a standing desk if you spend a lot of time sitting at work.)

 What causes Plantar Fasciitis?